geex-arts/ng-gx-split-text/projects/ng-gx-split-text/README.md

 ![Split Text](https://media.giphy.com/media/MXL08fzkAr19LqhYNT/giphy.gif)

-**NG-GX-SPLIT-TEXT** - This is a utility for Angular, allowing you to split the text into words and chars, for subsequent animation
+**NG-GX-SPLIT-TEXT** - This is an Angular utility to split text into words, lines or chars for subsequent animations.

-You can familiarize yourself with the demo version at the link - [DEMO](https://geex-arts.github.io/ng-gx-split-text/demo/)
+You can familiarize yourself with the demo version here - [DEMO](https://geex-arts.github.io/ng-gx-split-text/demo/)

 ## Versions
 | Angular        | ng-gx-split-text |